stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

   But oddly enough, the worthy gentleman owned himself most impalpably disquieted by a mere minor detail.
-On the huge mahogany table there lay face downward a badly worn copy of Borellus, bearing many cryptical marginalia and interlineations in Curwen&rsquo;s hand.
+On the huge mahogany table there lay face downward a badly worn copy of Borellus, bearing many cryptical marginalia and interlineations in Curwen's hand.
 The book was open at about its middle, and one paragraph displayed such thick and tremulous pen-strokes beneath the lines of mystic black-letter that the visitor could not resist scanning it through.
 Whether it was the nature of the passage underscored, or the feverish heaviness of the strokes